bytecodealliance/wasmtime/docs/stability-tiers.md

 [^3]: Wasmtime's `cranelift` and `winch` features can be compiled to WebAssembly but not the `runtime` feature at this time.
 This means that Wasmtime-compiled-to-wasm can itself compile wasm but cannot execute wasm.

+[^4]: Binary artifacts for MUSL are dynamically linked, not statically linked, meaning that they are not suitable for "run on any linux distribution" style use cases.
+Wasmtime does not have static binary artifacts at this time and that will require building from source.

 #### Unsupported features and platforms